Iago (shark)

 Iago is a genus of houndsharks in the family Triakidae.
 The name comes from the villain in William Shakespeare´s Othello.
 Also known as Iago omanensis is a small, placental viviparous shark that is found abundantly in the deep waters of the Gulf of Aqaba, Red Sea.
-It can be found at the depths of 150-1500 meters.
+It can be found at the depths of 150–1500 meters.

 Species

-Two recognized extant species are in this genus:
+Three recognized extant species are in this genus: